cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

 > [!NOTE]
 > Other Container Registry services can be used for the same purposes.

-Access with admin role to CloudBees CI to `team-b` or `team-c-ha` to run the pipeline _admin_ > _validations_ > _kaniko_ enter as parameters an existing DockerHub Organization and an existing AWS ECR Repository to test that Build and Push towards every repository works fine.
+Sign in to the CloudBees CI to `team-b` or `team-c-ha` controllers with admin access.
+Run the **admin > validations > kaniko** Pipeline and enter (using parameters) an existing DockerHub organization and an existing AWS ECR Repository to test that building and pushing to all repositories works as expected.

 > [!NOTE]
 > Besides Kaniko, there are [other alternitives tools](https://docs.cloudbees.com/docs/cloudbees-ci/latest/cloud-admin-guide/using-kaniko#_alternatives).